open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/greenplum_fdw.html.md

 ## <a id="topic_compat"></a>Compatibility

-You can use `greenplum_fdw` to access other remote Greenplum Database clusters running version 6.20+.
+You can use `greenplum_fdw` to access other remote Greenplum Database clusters running version 6.20+ and 7.

 ## <a id="topic_examples"></a>Example